 D. Installed Dwelling Unit Water Heating Efficiency Information

 This table reports the water heating system information that is being installed.
-Require one line for each system.
+Require one line for each installed water heater.
 Not applicable for central systems.

 01 Water Heating System ID or Name – Reference information from Table A.